 The Reverend Hilliard Judge and William Redivine came to the circuit in 1809.
 The first deed of property to the Methodists was in 1811.
 Services were held in the new court house in Madison the year it was completed in 1810.

 In January of 1824, the Legislature deeded one acre of land to the Methodist to build a church.
 The members built a simple frame construction and finished it in 1825, making it the first church built in Madison.
 It had plain pine seats, one center aisle dividing the seating for the men and women.
 The church, whose location is not known, was filled to overflowing at all services.
 This Church was later destroyed by fire.
 It had served its day.

 In 1844, a beautiful brick edifice replaced the first building.
 It was built at the corner of Porter Street and Second Avenue (today Academy Street).
 The red brick building was dedicated by Bishop J. D. Andrew in 1844 the year the Methodist Church split over the issue of slavery.
 The North Georgia Conference was held in the old church in the 1880’s.

-In 1849 the Madison Female Institute, which had a building where the Episcopal Parish House stands today, was founded largely by Madison Methodists.
-It was one of the oldest girls’ colleges in the United States, and was in operation until the War Between the States.
-The building was used as a Confederate hospital in 1864-65.
+In 1849, the Methodist Female Institute was where the Episcopal Parish House stands today.
+It was founded largely by Madison Methodist.
+It was one of the oldest girls’ colleges in the United States, and it remained in operation until the War Between the States, where it was used as a Confederate Hospital in 1864-65.
 It burned in 1869.
-Among the founders were Wilds Kolb, builder of Boxwood; Calib Key; and Lucius L. Wittich.
-Among the teachers were Mrs. Dolly Sumner Lunt Burge, who tells about it in her diary, published by the University of Georgia Press.
-Rev. Henry Bellah was president at one time.